Lucqqq/IT-docs/Server/TrueNas.md

 Of these 5 TB the storage box makes a snapshot once a month.
 With a total of 6 snapshots this allows for a retention of up to 6 month back.

-A nice visualisation of the backups structure can be found in the "Backup structure.pdf"
+A nice visualisation of the backups structure can be found in the "Backup Strategy.pdf"